rcarrata/rcarrata.github.io/_posts/2020-08-22-service-serving-certificates.md

 MD5(/tmp/ca2.crt)= 4072c8d1c32d38bb659cc506f14a81d1
 ```

-this is because the service-ca.crt certificate is automatically injected by the service ca operator,
+This is because the service-ca.crt certificate is automatically injected by the service ca operator,
 and the operator injects the same exact cert of the signing-key.

 ## 6. Benefits of Service Serving Certificates

-And how this helps to me?
+And how does this help me?

-* With the OpenShift Service CA operator, you can dynamic generate the certificates, allowing
+* With the OpenShift Service CA operator, you can dynamically generate the certificates, allowing
-secure connections (TLS) to services that utilize service-service certificates.
+secure connections (TLS) to services that utilize service-serving certificates.

-This certificates will added automatically using the configmap ca bundle injector annotation:
+These certificates will be added automatically using the configmap ca bundle injector annotation:

 ```
 $ oc get cm service-ca-bundle  -n openshift-insights -o yaml | yq .metadata.annotations